Lohith2448/Multiplication-App/README.md

 # Multiplication-App
-This basic application is built using HTML , CSS, and JavaScript
+This basic application is built using HTML , CSS, and JavaScript.

 How it works?